percona/pbm-docs/docs/usage/selective-backup.md

 4. System collections in ``admin``, ``config`` and ``local`` databases cannot be backed up and restored selectively.
 You must make a full backup and restore to include them.
 5. Point-in-time recovery slicing requires a full backup because it serves as the base for point-in-time recovery.
 Any selective backup will be ignored.

+[^1]: Tech Preview Features are not yet ready for enterprise use and are not included in support via SLA.
+They are included in this release so that users can provide feedback prior to the full release of the feature in a future GA release (or removal of the feature if it is deemed not useful).
+This functionality can change (APIs, CLIs, etc.) from tech preview to GA.